fstrauf/cv/index.md

 - Developed an AI-powered expense categorization system that integrates with Google Sheets, Lunch Money and is available through an API
 - Expense Categorisation for any bank transactions that predict categories of new transactions with high accuracy
 - Built a financial independence calculator that helps users understand their "runway" - how long they can sustain themselves without income
-- Created educational content around the concept of "Fuck You Money" - having enough savings to provide freedom of choice
+- Created educational content around the concept of "Financial Independence" - having enough savings to provide freedom of choice

 ### CTO at Forgd.com
-**Jan 2024 - March 2024**
+**Jan 2024 - March 2025**

 Led the technical vision and delivery of [Forgd.com](https://www.forgd.com/), a comprehensive platform offering free tools for blockchain builders.